Rebecca-F/football/README.md

 For non-public matters that you'd like to discuss directly with the GRF team, please use google-research-football@google.com.

 We'd like to thank Bastiaan Konings Schuiling, who authored and open-sourced the original version of this game.

+DANKE

 ## Quick Start